vim-add-ons/vim-smart-print/README.md

 #### other features

-Besides the zero-quoting property, `ZQEcho` has some other, interesting
+Besides the zero-quoting property, `SmartPrint` has some other, interesting
 features:

 - ·**multi-color**· messages that overcome `:echom` limitation of only one